acessoajustica/acessoajustica/README.md

 # Builds the image from scratch, creates a new Gemfile.lock, runs all tests.
 ./scripts/init.sh all

-#  Runs bundle update, does not remove containers nor Gemfile.lock, runs all tests and migrations.
+#  Runs bundle update, does not remove containers or Gemfile.lock, runs all tests and migrations.
 ./scripts/init.sh update

 # Stops and removes all containers.